The Baltimore Banner

-The Baltimore Banner is a news website in Baltimore founded by the Venetoulis Institute for Local Journalism, which is a nonprofit set up by Stewart W. Bainum Jr. It launched June 14, 2022.
+The Baltimore Banner, also known as The Banner, is a news website in Baltimore founded by the Venetoulis Institute for Local Journalism, which is a nonprofit set up by Stewart W. Bainum Jr. It launched June 14, 2022.
 It had a staff of 125, with about 80 working the newsroom, as of March 2024.
 The newspaper had 55,000 subscribers by the end of 2024, and brought in $13 million in revenue with 45% from subscriptions, 35% from advertising and 22% from philanthropy.

 The Banner won the 2025 Pulitzer Prize for Local Reporting in recognition of its coverage of drug overdoses.
+It was a finalist for the 2026 Pulitzer Prize for Local Reporting for its coverage of unreliable public transit that made it nearly impossible for Baltimore students to get to school on time.

 History

 Bainum stated The Baltimore Banner takes its name from the Star-Spangled Banner flag that waved over Fort McHenry in 1814 during the War of 1812 and gave its name to the American national anthem.
 Others have cited other inspiration.